mi8/Challenge/README.md

 - Create a page to find a number between 1 and 50 000 in less than 20 tries
 - Call the local API and show the result in the app

-## 4. Call the Azure function
+## 4. Submit a Pull request

-When you finished previous steps, send us your e-mail by calling the azure function https://...
+When you finished previous steps, send us a pull request to show us your work.

-## 5. Follow instructions in the e-mail you receive

 > We wish you success and see you soon 🎉